adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 You will need the RANDOM port to not interfere with your regular running local instance of this service.

 Now, if we let Maven run, during the test run an error will pop up that the Glue-Code is missing.
-So let's add that (src/test/java/de/adesso/thalheim/gtd/CaptureStepDefinitions.java):
+So, let's add that (src/test/java/de/adesso/thalheim/gtd/CaptureStepDefinitions.java):
 ```
 package de.adesso.thalheim.gtd;